quioteframework/quioteframework.github.io/src/content/docs/architecture/actions-and-views.md

 The executor snapshots the action's attributes after it runs and hands that snapshot to the view.
 The action object itself never crosses into the view or template.

+This `setAttribute()` is the action/view's own — a plain mutable attribute holder — not `WebRequest::setAttribute()`, which is a distinct, immutable method on the request object itself; see [Mutating a request](/basics/requests-and-responses/#mutating-a-request).
+For page-level CSS/JS specifically, reach for `View::addCss()`/`addJavascript()` instead of an attribute — see [Page assets](/basics/templates-and-rendering/#page-assets-css-and-javascript).

 ## Views

 A view extends `Quiote\View\View`.
 Like actions, the method that runs depends on context — here, on the **output type**.